Frontier Communications (FTR) Q2 2017 Results - Earnings Call Transcript

 Scott Goldman - Jefferies LLC

-And the onetime impact from the automation process, if any, in 2Q?
+And the one-time impact from the automation process, if any, in 2Q?

 R. Perley McBride - Frontier Communications Corp.

 On the Legacy side, there was an impact in April.
 There was no impact on the CTF side of the business.
-It was just – you're talking about what we talked about in the catching up of the – thinking of the processes between Legacy and CTF, is that your question?
+It was just – you're talking about what we talked about in the catching up of the – syncing up of the processes between Legacy and CTF, is that your question?

 Scott Goldman - Jefferies LLC

 Correct.
 If you go back to 1Q, I think you reported a loss of 26,000 on the Legacy side, but if you adjust for what, it was probably only about a loss of 8,000 subs.
 This quarter I think you reported a loss of 33,000 on the Legacy broadband.
-Obviously, some of that was the move-related churn, but I'm wondering how much of that may have been because of that automation process cleanup.
+Obviously, some of that was the move-related churn, but I'm wondering how much of that may have been because of that automation process cleanup?

 R. Perley McBride - Frontier Communications Corp.